 Information & Communications

 Bruce Power is committed to meeting the needs of people with disabilities and we will communicate in ways that take into account their disability.
 Bruce Power has ensured that existing processes for receiving and responding to feedback by the public are accessible to people with disabilities upon request.
-Bruce Power is committed to ensuring all publicly available information is made accessible upon request and that all existing websites and content conform with WCAG 2.0, Level AA by January 1, 2021.
+Bruce Power is committed to ensuring all publicly available information is made accessible upon request and that all existing websites and strive to ensure all content conform with WCAG 2.0, Level AA.
 Please refer to our current website accessibility statement for www.brucepower.com.

 Bruce Power welcomes people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.